How Are We Ethical?

 The Ethical Cashmere Ambition

-But we believe that buyers prefer to choose affordable cashmere products that strive to be people-friendly, animal-friendly, and community-friendly.
-So we have established this online store to connect buyers with our traditional cashmere.
+However, we prefer to choose cashmere products that are respectful to people, animals, and the mountain way of life.
+So we have established this online store to bring you the original Himalayan cashmere.

 Fairly traded cashmere, freely contracted

-By buying an Ethical Cashmere product you would be helping small local enterprises maintain our existing community-based cashmere economy.
+By buying an Ethical Cashmere product you would be helping a coalition of small local enterprises maintain our existing community-based cashmere economy.

-By buying an Ethical Cashmere product you are actively helping to bring financial independence to the weaver, raising the standard of living for her family and the wider community, and contributing to the empowerment of local women.
+By buying an Ethical Cashmere product you are actively helping to bring financial independence to the weaver, and contributing to the empowerment of women within their preferred societies.

 Affirms the Himalayan way of life

-By buying an Ethical Cashmere product you would be supporting cashmere-weaving employment that gives weavers the autonomy to manage their family and lifestyle choices.
+By buying an Ethical Cashmere product you would be supporting cashmere-weaving employment that protects the independence of Himalayan communities to manage their family and lifestyle choices.